debduttabanik/FPGA-Design-Architecture/README.md

 SOFA (Skywater Opensource FPGAs) are a series of open-source FPGA IPs designed using open-source Skywater 130nm PDKs and OpenFPGA framework.
 The FPGA IP design used in this repository is FPGA1212_QLSOFA_HD_PNR which has 50MHz of maximum operating speed, 1152 LUTs, 2304 Flip-flops, 1152 soft adders.
 The complete design is used over OpenFPGA framework and the various reports are generated.
 SOFA Counter Area
-The snippet below shows the utilization of the counter in SOFA FPGA Fabric.

-SOFA Counter Post Implementation
-The snippet below shows the post implementation simulation of the counter in SOFA FPGA Fabric.